-- Students who complete the Certificate of Achievement/Associate Degree will be able to: - 1.
-Demonstrate mastery of the alpha and numeric typewriting keyboard - 2.
+Students who complete the Certificate of Achievement/Associate Degree will be able to:

+- 1. Demonstrate mastery of the alpha and numeric typewriting keyboard. - 2.
 Demonstrate mastery in the keyboarding of correspondence, manuscripts, and compositions under timed conditions with established accuracy and formatting standards using proper techniques. - 3.
-Analyze and evaluate records management concepts and practices and be able to make recommendations. - 4.
 Develop a high degree of competency and a broad knowledge of skills as they relate to general office procedures.